comses-education/github-starter-course/README.md

 If I fix a bug, add a feature, change the way a function is implemented, AND rename some variables all in the same commit it makes it harder to identify what was done where and why.

 Instead, make each of those things their own individual commit.
-When commits are a small and localized it makes it a lot easier to reason about.
+When commits are small and localized it makes it a lot easier to reason about.
 Of course, rules are meant to be broken, so don't sweat it if you end up having a large, sprawling commit.
 Just strive for small, sensible commits - you'll thank yourself later!

 Please note that when you commit your work **locally**, it doesn't automatically go back to your remote repository on GitHub.com.
 You'll need to **push** your work to GitHub.com or another remote repository for those commits to be added.
 If you performed the commit on GitHub.com though, there is no need to push - it started off there!